TAPevents/orbit-permissions/README.md

 **OrbitPermissions.Registrar(package="project") [anywhere]**

-A new package permissions/roles registrar for the given *package* or for the project if no package is given.
+Generates a registrar for roles and permissions for the given *package* or for the project if called with no package:

 Example:

+  // A permissions registrar for the chat package
-	permissions_registrar = new OrbitPermissions.Registrar(package);
+	permissions_registrar = new OrbitPermissions.Registrar("chat");

 **permissions_registrar.definePermission(permission\_symbol, description) [anywhere]**